 René is very involved in the overall management of the farm.
 She has taken over the Chicago markets and the two suburban locations, managing all of the employees and operations.
 She spearheads many, many projects for the farm.
 These efforts have resulted in the farm being verified by MAEAP, and also receiving a special tribute by the State of Michigan for environmental stewardship.

 Laura works as the tasting room manager at Dablon Vineyards.
-When Laura is not planning Dablon’s events or helping in the tasting room, she is at the beach, running or spending time with Marc and their dog Cooper.
+When Laura is not planning Dablon’s events or helping in the tasting room, she is at the beach, running, or spending time with Marc and their dog Cooper.

 You can visit Marc and Laura at the St. Joseph Farmer’s Market in Michigan on Saturday mornings.

 Debbie Dorfman has worked with Ellis Family Farms for the past six years.
 Debbie and Rene first met at Lincoln Park High School Farmer’s Market.
 Later on, as a customer at Green City market one busy Saturday, Debbie graciously jumped behind the counter to help our market team.
 Ever since, Debbie has been the go-to woman at Green City Market on Saturday when Rene is away.
-You will also see her at Skokie market on Sundays.

 Stephen Rumley works for Rene doing wholesale and making sure the trucks are all ready to drive in to Chicago on Saturdays.
 He also helps Erik packing up wholesale on Mondays and Fridays.
 The two of them are always laughing about something while weighing fruit and vegetables and packing up the lugs.
 You will see Stephen at Green City Market on Saturdays.